 No landlord wants to have problems with their tenants.
 The process of finding good tenants begins when you are interviewing prospective tenants.
 There are certain statements and behaviors that you should be aware of and investigate further.
 Here are five signs to watch out for.

-Even if a prospective tenant consents to a credit check, it does not mean you are going to like what you find.
+- They Have Poor Credit/Bankruptcy: Even if a prospective tenant consents to a credit check, it does not mean you are going to like what you find.
 If a tenant has had trouble paying their bills in the past, their credit score will reflect this.
-There is a strong chance that a tenant who has had trouble fulfilling their previous financial obligations will have similar difficulties making their monthly rental payment in the future.
+There is a strong chance that a tenant who has had trouble fulfilling their previous financial obligations will have similar difficulties in making their monthly rental payment in the future.

-Many states allow you to deny a prospect based on criminal history, but some states, such as California, do not allow you to discriminate against people who have been convicted of certain nonviolent crimes.
-For example, as a landlord you could make a strong case to refuse to rent to someone who has been convicted of dealing drugs or is a registered sex offender because it could put your other tenants in jeopardy.
+- They Have a Criminal History: Many states allow you to deny a prospect based on criminal history, but some states, such as California, do not allow you to discriminate against people who have been convicted of certain nonviolent crimes.
+For example, as a landlord, you could make a strong case to refuse to rent to someone who has been convicted of dealing drugs or is a registered sex offender because it could put your other tenants in jeopardy.
 You may have a harder time refusing to rent to someone who went to jail for unpaid parking tickets.

 You should verify everything on their application.
 Check with previous work references and landlords.
 Verify previous addresses.
 Verify their income by collecting their W2 form and also by submitting an Employment Verification Request to their supposed employer to confirm they do indeed work there and their pay rate.
 An applicant could say they make $2000 a month, but without verifying this income, they could actually make nothing for all you know.

 People do make mistakes, so writing down the wrong street number, but the correct street name and town, may have been an honest mistake.
 However, a blatant lie on an application, such as lying about their place of employment, should be a red flag that it is time to move on to the next applicant.